 Leave a comment

-I Found God today in a loving daughter.
+I Found God today in a friendly old man.

 Leave a comment

-I Found God today in a blessing in disguise.
+I Found God today in encouragement to pray the rosary daily.

 Leave a comment